haddadianhamed1/devops_quiz/1_scripting/README.txt

 # ./monitor_users -w 5 -c 10 -u root

+# How many users are logged in or How many shell has been spun up?
+my script will see how many users are logged in for example test user might have 5 shells open but my script will count is as 1 user. please clerify.

 This is a bash script to be used by NRPE for Nagios Checks
 steps:
 1) define command: